willduff/mixedreality-enthusiast-guide/docs/motion-controller-problems.md

 * It is important that the device appears under the "Mouse, Keyboard & Pen" category in the Bluetooth settings.
 If under "Other devices" then unpair and pair the device.
 * Remove, unpair, and power off Bluetooth headphones and speakers.
 These are not supported with Windows Mixed Reality.
 You can use the headphone jack or built-in speakers on your Mixed Reality headset for the best audio experience.

-## Should I pair my motion controllers to a Windows Mixed Reality headset that has built-in Bluetooth radio?
+## Should I pair my controllers to a Windows Mixed Reality headset that has built-in Bluetooth radio?

 Some Windows Mixed Reality headsets, including the Acer OJO 500 and Samsung Odyssey+, have built-in Bluetooth radios for use with motion controllers.
 The motion controllers that come with these headsets are pre-paired to the headset from the factory, and do not require your PC to have a separate Bluetooth radio.
 These motion controllers _can_ be manually paired to your PC's Bluetooth radio, for example, for use with Windows Mixed Reality headsets that do not have built-in Bluetooth radios.

-## How can I return my motion controllers to their factory pairing?
+## How can I return my controllers to their factory pairing?

 To return the motion controllers to their factory pairing, or to pair them with a Windows Mixed Reality headset with built-in Bluetooth radio, run the headset's device companion app (for example, the "Acer OJO 500" app or the "Samsung HMD Odyssey+ Setup" app, automatically installed the first time the headset is plugged in) and follow the instructions for motion controller pairing.